woojoo666/arcana-notes/notes9.md

 * maybe we should use `()` as call operator
 * so if you want to call a template with args, do `someTemplate(args)()`
-* this works because cloning with no arguments is useless
+* this works because cloning a template with no arguments is useless
 * `()` with no arguments is like saying "use the call itself as an argument", which is kinda what calling is
 	* see section "in Imperative, the Call Itself is an Argument"
 * this is also nice because it shows that the arguments are passed in before the call